Best Short Getaway In Malaysia For Couples

 - No 15 Curry Laksa – Probably not the best idea before white water rafting, but this breakfast joint in the morning market has been serving Gopeng-ites for the past 28 years.

-Enjoy the dry or soupy versions with your favorite choice of noodles.
+Enjoy the dry or soupy versions with your favourite choice of noodles.

 - Nasi Ganja Yong Suan – Don’t be alarmed as there’s no Ganja or cannabis served here (or so they say!).